bevirtuous/conductor/README.md

 </p>

 <p align="center">
-  Conductor is a JavaScript router intended to be used in single-page applications.
+  "Conductor" is a JavaScript router intended to be used in single-page applications.
 </p>

 ## Contents